jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

   (b) section 317 of the Accident Compensation Act 2001.

 ### 43A Application for order under section 43
-A person may apply to a court or a Disputes Tribunal for an order under section 43 at any time within 3 years after the date on which the loss or damage, or the likelihood of loss or damage, was discovered or ought reasonably to have been discovered.
+A person may apply to a court or the Disputes Tribunal for an order under section 43 at any time within 3 years after the date on which the loss or damage, or the likelihood of loss or damage, was discovered or ought reasonably to have been discovered.

 ### 43B Limits on jurisdiction of District Court and Disputes Tribunal to make orders under section 43
-(1) A District Court must not make an order under section 43 if a value or amount described in subsection (3) exceeds $200,000 or, if greater, the amount specified in section 29 of the District Courts Act 1947.
+(1) The District Court must not make an order under section 43 if a value or amount described in subsection (3) exceeds $350,000 or, if greater, the amount specified in section 74 of the District Court Act 2016.
-(2) A Disputes Tribunal must not make an order under section 43 if a value or amount described in subsection (3) exceeds whichever is the greatest of the following:
+(2) The Disputes Tribunal must not make an order under section 43 if a value or amount described in subsection (3) exceeds whichever is the greatest of the following:
   (a) $15,000:
-  (b) the amount specified in section 10(1A)﻿(b) of the Disputes Tribunals Act 1988:
+  (b) the amount specified in section 10(1A)﻿(b) of the Disputes Tribunal Act 1988:
-  (c) the amount specified in section 13(2) of the Disputes Tribunals Act 1988, if the jurisdiction of the Disputes Tribunal is extended by an agreement between the parties under section 13 of that Act.
+  (c) the amount specified in section 13(2) of the Disputes Tribunal Act 1988, if the jurisdiction of the Disputes Tribunal is extended by an agreement between the parties under section 13 of that Act.
 (3) The values and amounts are as follows:
   (a) in the case of an order under section 43(3)﻿(a) or (c), the value of the consideration for the promise or act of any party to the contract or collateral arrangement referred to in that paragraph:
   (b) in the case of an order under section 43(3)﻿(e) directing a person to refund money or return property, the amount of money or the value of the property: